lmon/slideshow_app/Readme.txt

 [X]	I want to be able to logout
 [X]	I want to be able to register
 	I want to be able to upload images
-	I want to be able to create a gallery
+[X]	I want to be able to create a gallery
 	I want to be able to put images in a gallery
 	I want to be able to order images in a gallery
 	I want to be able to view the gallery
 	I want to be able to share the gallery via a link
-	I want to be able to share the gallery via code snippet Tier 2
+	I want to be able to share the gallery via code snippet Ti er 2
 As the system
 [X]	I want to ensure each user is unique in the site
 	I want uploaded images to be resized